Eligibility for Athletics and Co-Curricular Activities

 Regulations Regarding School Government

 Falmouth High School election by-laws allow a student to be only one of the following: Class Officer, member of the House of Representatives, or member of the Student Advisory Board.
-A student may run for an office while holding the other, with the understanding that he or she must resign from the other position if elected.
+A student may run for an office while holding the other, with the understanding that they must resign from the other position if elected.

 As a result of an article in the December 1985 Student Town Meeting warrant, an impeachment process was created.
 This process applies to all members of student government and to officers of all student organizations or clubs.
 Process of impeachment is incorporated into the Student Government Charter, which is available in the Student Activities Office.